-- 1. "The creative development of postwar Polish cinema was closely connected to the changing political situation in the country."
-Discuss with reference to TWO OR MORE films. - 2.
-"Postwar Polish cinema both constructs and deconstructs national myths."
-Discuss with reference to TWO OR MORE films. - 3.
-"Post-war Polish cinema was torn between political commitment and individual expression."
-Discuss with reference to TWO OR MORE films. - 4.
-Compare and contrast Andrzej Wajda's Generation (Pokolenie, 1954) and Kanal (1957), paying particular attention to the transition from the limitations of socialist realism to freer forms of cinematic expression. - 5.
-"In Polish culture, the poet is the acknowledged legislator of the world."
-Discuss with reference to TWO OR MORE poets. - 6.
-"Polish writers developed new literary techniques in order to bear witness to the horrors of the Second World War."
-Discuss with reference to TWO OR MORE poets. - 7.
-"Polish poets between 1945 and 1989 found diverse ways to deal with political questions."
-Discuss with reference to TWO OR MORE poets. - 8.
-"Postwar Polish poetry is more concerned with ethics than aesthetics."
+1. "The creative development of postwar Polish cinema was closely connected to the changing political situation in the country."
+Discuss with reference to TWO OR MORE films.

+2. "Postwar Polish cinema both constructs and deconstructs national myths."
+Discuss with reference to TWO OR MORE films.

+3. "Post-war Polish cinema was torn between political commitment and individual expression."
+Discuss with reference to TWO OR MORE films.

+4. Compare and contrast Andrzej Wajda's Pokolenie (1954) and Kanał (1957), paying particular attention to the transition from the limitations of socialist realism to freer forms of cinematic expression.

+5. "Polish cinema of the 1950s subverted the dominant narratives of the communist regime."
+Discuss with reference to TWO OR MORE films.

+6. "In Polish culture, the poet is the acknowledged legislator of the world."
+Discuss with reference to TWO OR MORE poets.

+7. "Polish poets in the decades after the Second World War used simple language to ask fundamental questions about human existence."
+Discuss with reference to TWO OR MORE poets.

+8. "Polish poets between 1945 and 1989 found diverse ways to deal with political questions."
+Discuss with reference to TWO OR MORE poets.

+9. "Postwar Polish poetry is more concerned with ethics than aesthetics."
+Discuss with reference to TWO OR MORE poets.

+10. "Postwar Polish poetry' is a very broad term covering a range of poets who are, in fact, very different in their styles and interests."
 Discuss with reference to TWO OR MORE poets.